compsocialscience/summer-institute/2025/saarbrucken/index.md

 Participation is restricted to advanced Ph.D. students, postdoctoral researchers, and junior faculty (within 7 years of their Ph.D).
 We welcome applicants from all backgrounds, especially from neighboring institutions near Saarbrücken, Germany.
 About 20-25 participants will be invited.
 Participants are expected to fully attend and participate in the entire 10-day program.

-[Application materials](https://docs.google.com/forms/d/e/1FAIpQLScOljegPItTl8KqAcXedaD9aQEf4ULm29Us8ieehRwWlKssNA/viewform) are due on April  25, 2025.
+[Application materials](https://docs.google.com/forms/d/e/1FAIpQLScOljegPItTl8KqAcXedaD9aQEf4ULm29Us8ieehRwWlKssNA/viewform) are due on May 5, 2025.

 We will notify applicants via e-mail by the end of May, and will ask participants to confirm their participation very soon thereafter.
 Inquiries can be sent to hello@i2sc.net.